-Why Avoiding Sugar Works for Weight Loss
+Why Avoiding Sugar Works

 It should be obvious to you by now that keeping sugar out of your diet is good for you, but do you know why keeping sugar out of your diet works so well to help you to lose weight?

 Most people who answer that question will say that sugar turn into fat in our bodies and they are right, but there is an important distinction to make about table sugar that can have a big impact on the foods that you choose to eat in the future.

 First of all, let’s talk about what you may already know: the overall reason why avoiding sugars helps weight loss.

 Imagine that you need 10 units of energy to run every process in your body for a day.
 It doesn’t matter what that energy is, let’s just call it a unit of energy.
 Most people, by the way, think that the only way to get that energy is to use sugar, but you body also uses ketones for energy.

 Now, let’s also say that you eat a meal that contains 30 units of energy (which is very easy to do when you are eating sugar – remember the stuff is addictive and leads to overeating).
 Your body will use the first 10 units of the 30 units you consumed to do all of its bodily things.
 The question is: what to do with the other 20 units of energy?
 If your body is wise, it is going to want to save that energy for future use (because your body doesn’t know when you may run out of energy).

 Your body’s wise solution is to store that energy and that energy is stored as fat.

 Remember that many foods act like sugar in our body (mostly grains) and these types of foods will also increase fat storage, but there is something about table sugar that is different than any other food we eat.

 If you think back to your high school biology class, you will remember that table sugar is what is called a disaccharide (this simple means “two sugars”).
 Table sugar is a combination of fructose (a monosaccharide) and glucose (another monosaccharide) and each of these sugars acts differently in our bodies.